Engineer your transition.

 The College of Engineering advisors offer several information sessions each semester.
 Students interested in transferring to the College of Engineering are encouraged to sign up for a session before they apply to ensure that they are eligible and meeting or exceeding admissions requirements.

 At each session, students will review their What-if DARS for their engineering major of interest with a CoE advisor.
+Sessions fill each semester.
+Please sign up for the earliest session you are able to attend.

 - Students not currently in the College of Engineering may apply a maximum of two times to the College of Engineering.